biocatiit/website/content/news/2023_everything_biosaxs9.rst

 from their mail-in samples.
 They will also receive downloads of all course materials, including lecture slides and tutorials.

-**Note: T﻿his course is intended for researchers interested in scattering from monodisperse biological macromolecules.
-It ​is ​NOT ​for ​soft ​matter ​materials ​ or systems which ​are ​polydisperse.**
+**Note: This course is intended for researchers interested in scattering from monodisperse biological macromoleculesin solution.
+It is NOT for soft matter, materials, or systems which are polydisperse.**

 Registration will be limited to 30 participants in order to allow for data collection and one-on-one and/or small-group interactions between participants